Alzheimer's still has no cure, but two types of drugs can help manage symptoms of the disease.By Mayo Clinic Staff

 - Cholinesterase inhibitors

 Are approved for specific Alzheimer's stages.
-These stages — mild, moderate and severe — are based on scores on mental-function tests that assess memory, awareness of time and place, and thinking and reasoning.
+These stages — mild, moderate and severe — are based on scores on tests that assess memory, awareness of time and place, and thinking and reasoning.

 If your doctor prescribes medication as part of your Alzheimer's care plan, make sure you understand the drug's potential benefits and risks for your situation.

 Clinical trials testing whether Alzheimer's drugs might prevent progression of MCI to Alzheimer's have generally shown no lasting benefit.
-However, some prescribers do elect to try cholinesterase inhibitors in the MCI stage.

 Common side effects can include nausea, vomiting and diarrhea.
 Starting treatment at a low dose and working up to a higher dose can help reduce side effects.
-Taking these medications with food also may help minimize side effects.
+Taking these medications with food also might help minimize side effects.